Grammarly is an excellent application for correcting grammar and spelling in Word

 Whether you use the MS Office version or the Mac editor, there is one small issue that many users would like to resolve.

-The problem is that when you click the Track Changes in Word, the corrections that Grammarly add are marked as “Grammarly”.
+The problem is that when you click the Track Changes in Word, the corrections that Grammarly track changes add are marked as “Grammarly”.

-If you are reviewing a document and working with an editor or proofreader, you may not want them to see this notation in the track changes feature when you exchange versions of your document.
+This can be a problem if you are reviewing a document and working with an editor or proofreader.
+You may not want them to see this notation in the track changes feature when you exchange versions of your document.

-I have seen many users ask this question online, so here is a way that you can easily remove the notation when Grammarly edits or notes insertions and deletions.
+I have seen many users ask this question online about how to remove those edits that Grammarly add.
+Here is a way that you can easily remove the notation when Grammarly edits or notes insertions and deletions.

 But first, let me explain the wrong way because I have seen this fix noted online, and it doesn’t work.